Launch instances with On-Demand Capacity Reservations (ODCR) - AWS ParallelCluster

-Launch instances with ODCR (On-Demand Capacity Reservations)
+Launch instances with On-Demand Capacity Reservations (ODCR)

-With On-Demand Capacity Reservations (ODCRs), you can reserve capacity for your cluster Amazon EC2 instances in a specific Availability Zone.
+With On-Demand Capacity Reservations (ODCR), you can reserve capacity for your cluster Amazon EC2 instances in a specific Availability Zone.
 This way, you can create and manage Capacity Reservations independently from the billing accounts that Savings Plans or regional Reserved Instances offer.

 You can also create an ODCR in a cluster placement group that's called a cluster placement group on-demand capacity reservation (CPG ODCR).